secinthenet/crypto-guide/README.md

 ### Creating a wallet

 -   Generate seeds and auxiliary secrets using one or more air gapped devices.
+-   Verify the seeds derive the same master public keys (xpub/ypub/zpub) with at least two independent implementations.
 -   Transfer master public keys (xpub/ypub/zpub) to the online read-only wallet.
--   Verify that the new wallet can receive and spend funds
+-   Verify that the new wallet can receive and spend funds (see subsection below).
 -   Back up and distribute both the secrets and master public keys to paper in multiple locations.